cyclejs/cyclejs/rx-run/README.md

 compatibility increment the minor number, any other improvements will increment the patch number.
 After v1.0.0, we will follow [http://semver.org/](semver).

+## Acknowledgements

+- [@dobrite](https://github.com/dobrite) for boilerplate reduction ideas.
+- This project is a grateful recipient of the [Futurice Open Source sponsorship program](http://futurice.com/blog/sponsoring-free-time-open-source-activities).

 ## LICENSE

 The MIT License (MIT)